2018 Brickyard 400: Television

-NBC Sports covered the race on the television side.
-The broadcast was produced similarly to NBC's Watkins Glen International race broadcasts.
-Rick Allen and Steve Letarte had the call in the booth for the race.
-Motor Racing Network broadcaster Mike Bagley called from Turn 2, Dale Earnhardt Jr. called from Turn 3, and Jeff Burton called from Turn 4.
-Dave Burns, Parker Kligerman, Marty Snider and Kelli Stavast reported from pit lane during the race.
+NBC Sports covered the race on the television side, with a broadcast produced similarly to their Watkins Glen International race broadcasts.
+Rick Allen and Steve Letarte called the race from the broadcast booth, with individual turn announcers calling as the drivers passed them – Motor Racing Network broadcaster Mike Bagley in turn 2, Dale Earnhardt Jr. in turn 3, and Jeff Burton in turn 4.
+Dave Burns, Parker Kligerman, Marty Snider and Kelli Stavast reported from pit lane.